dclbas/LMS_Controls/README.md

 - Optional Spotify account with Client_ID and Client_Secret to allow processing of Spotify music source

 ## Installation:
+Before starting the installation, please ensure the following:

+- You have a working version Logitech Media Server with some players defined
+- You have Home Assistant (version 0.80 or greater) running meetign the following criteria:
+  - Secured and accessible from the internet using https protocol (ie: DuckDNS addon)
+  - Create a ***long lived access token*** in HA for use with the shell scripts and DialogFlow.
+Copy, paste and save this token for later use.
+  - Enable the DialogFlow integration which will provide you a URL and Webhook ID to use for your HA installation.
+Copy, paste and save this URL for use in DF fulfillment

 Read the README.md in each software directory for the details.
 Nothing here is automatic but with a bit of technical knowledge and perseverance you should be able to get there from here.
 ​

 ## Home Assistant GUIs for LMS Player Controls Tool:

 **Lovelace GUI** on the left and **Traditional HA GUI** on the right: